 affairs, cultural studies, and media.

-The Riggio program is designed for Liberal Arts majors in the undergraduate program of The New School For Public Engagement.
+The Riggio program is designed for Liberal Arts majors in the Bachelor's Program for Adults and Transfer Students at The New School.
 Credits earned are applied to the Bachelor of Arts or Bachelor Science degree in Liberal Arts.
 A writing portfolio is required for admission to the Riggio program.
-Students who need to build a portfolio can take courses from the broad curriculum of writing workshops offered by of The New School for Public Engagement.
+Students who need to build a portfolio can take courses from the broad curriculum of writing workshops offered by of The New School.

 Riggio Honors Program: Writing and Democracy